-Berlin - the capital and largest city in Germany and one of the largest and most densely populated cities in Europe.
+Berlin is the capital and largest city of Germany, as well as one of the largest and most populous cities in Europe.

-The history of Berlin begins with two smallsettlements in the Margraviate of Brandenburg - Berlin (Berlin Altberlin or Old), located on the east bank of the River Spree, and Cologne - on the island Shpreeinzel (northern tip of the island today known as Museum Island), presumably based in the late 12th century.
-Officially, however, the reference point of the beginning of the modern history of Berlin is considered to be 1237, which corresponds to the first written mention of Cologne (the first written references date back to the year 1244 of the Old Berlin).
+The history of Berlin begins with two small settlements in the Margrave of Brandenburg - Berlin (Altberlin or Old Berlin), located on the eastern bank of the Spree River, and Cologne - on the Spreeinsel Island (the northern tip of the island is now known as Museum Island), presumably founded at the end of the 12th century. th century.
+Officially, 1237 is considered the starting point of the history of modern Berlin, which corresponds to the first written records of Cologne (the first written records of Old Berlin date back to 1244).

-For a long time, Berlin and Cologne, between the supporta fairly close economic and social ties is a separate and completely autonomous administrative units.
-Concluded between them in 1307, Union marked the beginning of a common foreign policy, with each of the towns still had its own internal self-government.
-In 1360, Berlin, Cologne became a member of the Hanseatic League.
-By 1432 Berlin and Cologne had actually been in one piece (albeit, the final unification of the official level took place only in 1709).
-In the middle of the 15th century, became the main residence of the Brandenburg Margraves, Berlin was forced to give up the status of the Free Hanseatic City.
-In 1539, Berlin officially adopted Lutheranism.
+For a long time, Berlin and Cologne, maintaining fairly close economic and social ties, were separate and completely independent administrative units.
+The alliance concluded between them in 1307 marked the beginning of their common foreign policy, while each of the cities still had its own internal self-government.
+In 1360 Berlin-Cologne became a member of the Hanseatic League.
+By 1432, Berlin and Cologne were already actually one whole (although the final unification at the official level took place only in 1709).
+In the middle of the 15th century, having become the main residence of the Brandenburg margraves, Berlin was forced to renounce the status of a free Hanseatic city.
+In 1539 Berlin officially adopted Lutheranism.

-In 1701, the Elector of Brandenburg was crownedas the King of Prussia and Berlin became the capital of the Kingdom of Prussia.
-A significant contribution to the development of Berlin has made ascended the Prussian throne in 1740, Frederick II (Frederick the Great), and by the end of the 18th century the city became one of the largest centers of the Enlightenment in Europe.
+In 1701, the Elector of Brandenburg was crowned King of Prussia and Berlin became the capital of the Kingdom of Prussia.
+A significant contribution to the development of Berlin was made by Frederick II (Frederick the Great) who ascended the Prussian throne in 1740 and by the end of the 18th century the city became one of the largest centers of the Enlightenment in Europe.